APRNs, also known as advanced practice registered nurses, have been working in the nurse home setting for quite some time.

-Many homes have the same problems and concerns that hospitals have.
+Many homes have the same problems and concerns that hospitals do.
 There may be rumor spreaders, “clicks,” and fighting among staff.
 However, it is usually a great place to work for an NP.

-Most facilities provide lots of flexibility with scheduling and medical coverage of facilities.
+Most facilities provide lots of flexibility with scheduling and medical coverage.
 Need to leave to get a coffee?
-No issue, just take a break and come back and finish your work.
+No issue, just take a break, come back, and finish your work.

 If you need to leave for a doctor’s visit or pick up your kids off the bus, you will most likely be able to if you plan your day right.

 Most companies won’t clock or track your hours as long as you meet your minimum number of patients seen per day and week.

 There are also components of working with so many different personality types.
 You will be working with nurses, supervisors, CNA’s, other doctors, other nurse practitioners, and specialists.